-For 2023/24, the North Tyneside Council Pooled contribution represents the Improved Better Care Fund Grant which is paid to the Authority on the condition that it is pooled in the local Better Care Fund Plan.
+For 2024/25, the North Tyneside Council Pooled Contribution represents two grants; the Improved Better Care Fund Grant and the local authority element of the Discharge Support Fund.
+These grants are paid to the Council on the condition that they are pooled in the local BCF Plan.